fieldtrack360/FieldTrack-SDK-Integration-Guide/Android_Integration.md

 turn it off again — a `DEBUG` flag set during a ticket and never cleared is how one device ends up shipping 29 000 rows a day for a year.

-If you never want the channel at all, do nothing: it is off until `configureLogs()`.
+If you never want the channel at all, build the points config with `.syncLogs(false)` — see [§15.1](#151-turning-it-on).
+Nothing is recorded, nothing is uploaded, and the database file is never created.

 ---